 Constantly shuffling a few bucks on this credit card and a few bucks on that loan (on repeat) each month will just serve to keep you in this constant cycle with no end in sight.

-And you cannot thrive when you’re buried under a mountain (or even a small hill) of debt.
+And you cannot thrive when you’re buried under a mountain of debt.

-While it is important to remember that fixing your finances requires a lot of patience, time and hard work I want to see you move your buns, get that debt paid off and take back control of your life.
+While it is important to remember that fixing your finances requires a lot of patience, time, and hard work, having a plan and taking action will help you get your debt paid off and take back control of your life.

 Debt Snowball Method

 This is the method we used to pay off $54,500 of debt in only 20 months, so it is near and dear to my heart.

 It worked like a charm and, in my opinion, is the very best method if you are someone who quickly loses motivation, needs tangible reinforcement, or easily quits when you don’t see lightning-fast results.

 Pro: This method will keep you motivated along your journey.
 It serves up quick wins and really helps you get some serious traction during the process.

 Con: You may end up paying extra money in interest with this method since you’re paying off the smallest balance first (even if it has the smallest interest rate as well), and the debt with the highest interest rate might end up last on your debt priority list.